Strict supports of canonical measures and applications to the geometric Bogomolov conjecture: Raynaud extension and Mumford models

 with $T^{\circ}$-actions over $B$.

-The Mumford model $p : \EEE \to \AAA$ associated to $\CCC$ is constructed in \cite{gubler4}.
-It is a formal model of $p^{\an} : E \to A^{\an}$.
-Further, there exists a unique morphism $q : \EEE \to \BBB$ extending the morphism $q^{\an} : E \to B$ in the Raynaud extension.
+The \emph{Mumford model} $p : \EEE \to \AAA$ associated to $\CCC$ is constructed in \cite{gubler4}.
+It is a formal model of $p^{\an} : E \to A^{\an}$, and there exists a unique morphism $q : \EEE \to \BBB$ extending the morphism $q^{\an} : E \to B$ in the Raynaud extension.
 Although we do not repeat the precise definition of it here, we recall some properties which will be used later.
-See \S~4, especially 4.7, in \cite{gubler4} for more details.
+See \S~4 (especially 4.7) of \cite{gubler4} for more details.